 At the time I wrote this, I was in the process of eliminating as many of the petty distractions in my life that I could, in an attempt to focus on those things I’ve wanted to do (or, more accurately, be) since I was old enough to want to do or be anything.
 These passions revolve around my art; more specifically, writing, music, and design, but also more generally personal development and healthy lifestyle.
 In the process, I thought I’d share my thoughts, in that others may find them helpful:

 After years of voracious reading, studying the work/lives of others, a little dabbling myself, and, more recently, a complete break-down and reconstruction of myself and my core beliefs and values—along with a lot of soul-searching since—I’ve come to the realization that a primary key to success (or at least fulfilling progress) in any vocation is relatively simple: dedication and hard work.
 There is no “secret,” no shortcut, no easy or quick way.
 It takes work, man.
 Lots of work.
 And that requires dedication of considerable amounts of one’s limited time, energy, and resources.

-Along those lines, I often consider one of my favorite quotes from Thomas Jefferson:
+Along those lines, I often consider one of my favorite quotes, commonly attributed to Thomas Jefferson: